DanIsraelMalta/Numerics/README.md

 + Mandatory collection of coherent set of operations related to spatial transformations, sign distance fields, ray intersections and solution to general numerical/geometrical problems often encountered in the realms of computational geometry.
 + A suite of computational geometry tools ranging from acceleration structures used for fast nearest neighbours queries, clustering algorithms and 2D tailored operations for polygons and point clouds.

-## Example 1 - messing around with polygons and point clouds:
+## Example 1 - messing around with polygons:

 ### define a polygon, triangulate it (delaunay) and use it to calculate the set of circles which cumulatively encircle the polygon:
 ```cpp